unChaz/sci-fi-5e/srd/equipment/magic_items.md

 _Potion, very rare_

 This clear, gelatinous oil sparkles with tiny, ultrathin silver shards.
 The oil can coat one slashing or piercing weapon or up to 5 pieces of slashing or piercing ammunition.
 Applying the oil takes 1 minute.
-For 1 hour, the coated item is magical and has a +3 bonus to attack and damage rolls.
+For 1 hour, the coated item is tek and has a +3 bonus to attack and damage rolls.

 ### Oil of Slipperiness